-If you have been thinking about updating your roof with newer roofing materials, you have probably found yourself looking at a relatively wide variety of products while wondering how each one compares to the others.
-This can make the task of choosing the right material for your roof incredibly challenging, and it can even delay your decision, which can be a very costly mistake if you find yourself in need of urgent roofing repairs.
+This can make the task of choosing the right material for your roof incredibly challenging, and it can even delay your decision, which can be a very costly mistake if you find yourself in need of urgent roofing repair or replacement.

 There are many different types of roofing materials that are designed to withstand a range of environmental stress and storm conditions.
-Each type of material will have its pros and cons, as well as ideal applications, and some materials will even have additional benefits, features, or protections that others don’t.
-Additionally, each type will have its own unique average cost for materials, as well as varying installation and periodic maintenance costs.
+Each roof type will have its pros and cons, as well as ideal applications, and some materials will even have additional benefits, features, or protections that others don’t.

-There are many variations of the most common types of roofing materials, but they will nearly all fall into one of the following categories.
+There are many variations of the most common types of roofing materials, but they will nearly all fall into one of the following categories:

 Asphalt Shingles

-These are the roofing materials that most people think of when they picture the average roof.
-They are highly effective in nearly all types of weather, from mild to extreme, though the quality can vary by a large degree.
 Some types of asphalt shingles are made to withstand winds of up to 110 mph, and some can hold out during 150 mph winds.
 They also have different durability ratings to help them stand up to other factors like heat, storm impact, and more.

 Pros: